 Texas law presumes that if two nonspouses are named as co-owners, then they are tenants-in-common - in other words, each person owns an undivided one-half interest in the property but there is no automatic right of survivorship.
 When one co-owner dies, the interest of the deceased co-owner goes directly to that person's heir or heirs, either by will or intestate succession.
 The recipient may or may not be the other co-owner.

-The Johnston Home Team Sean and Hava Johnston operate a full service real estate team in North Dallas, specializing in residential properties, estates, investment properties, new construction, short....
+The Johnston Home Team Sean and Hava Johnston operate a full service real estate team in the North Dallas area specializing in residential properties, estates, investment properties, new constructi....